AnthonyPAlicea/anthonyalicea/blog/understanding-react-server-components.md

 In this case, the results of our component functions need to be serialized and sent to the client.

 Let's suppose I'm making a simple app where I will track how many students have enrolled in my React course.
-I'll start with a basic RSC in NextJS.
+I'll start with a basic RSC in Next.js.
 It will be executed on the server.

 ```js
 export default function Home() {